 Lovebirds who enjoy dining together will enjoy the variety of offerings.
 Breakfasts can be straightforward eggs, bacon, and such at the Villager Deli, or homemade quiches, omlettes or a variety of European style pastries at The Bakehouse in Aberdeen.
 You may also want to turn up the heat by checking out the smoked flavors of Carolina style barbecue.
 For lunch, make the pilgrimage to Carthage to the Pik N Pig, a ‘cue joint that adjoins a landing strip.
 At night, the Pinehurst Brewery blends small-batch brews with smoked meats.
 Over at Pinehurst Resort, The Deuce dishes up great meals with a view to No. 2’s 18th green and the Payne Stewart statue.
 There’s no place like it anywhere else in the world.

 Save your romantic meal for Ashten’s in Southern Pines.
 This chef-driven eatery sources almost all their food in the neighboring communities.
-Or, opt for Theo’s Taverna, a local Greek spot that offers outdoor seating and even crushes their own olive oil.
 If you prefer a more pub-like setting, visit The Drum & Quill, named for owners, Kevin Drum and his late father, Bob “the Drummer” Drum, a golf writer and journalist who documented Arnold Palmer’s career.

 Cap off your evening with a toddy at the Pine Crest, a 1913 historic inn that has hosted Bobby Jones, Annie Oakley, and pros such as Palmer, Nicklaus, Crenshaw, Strange, and Stewart.
 You can pick up one of the wedges in the bar and practice your chip shots into the fireplace.
 It’s the kind of experience that you can only have in Pinehurst, a place where it’s easy to fall in love all over again.